|The Church and the Former Sex Offender

 disbelieve "good people" can commit sex crimes and can even be enablers to deviant sexual behavior of church

 members because they simply don't believe a good person can do bad things.
-The church is as guilty of painting
+The church is as guilty of painting the

-enough on those not yet caught.
+those not yet caught.
 Certainly more education and accountability is needed.

 ADDENDUM Aug.
 25, 2009